Emergency resources available for SWFL after Hurricane Ian’s impact - NewsBreak

 FOR ANYONE LOOKING TO VOLUNTEER IN THE RECOVERY EFFORTS – VOLUNTEERFLORIDA.ORG

 POWER AND ELECTRICITY: Thousands are still without power.
-To check if you’re affected: FPL – LCEC – As of October 1st, FPL has restored power to all hospitals in Southwest Florida in its service area.
+To check if your affected: FPL – LCEC – – As of October 1st, FPL has restored power to all hospitals in Southwest Florida in its service area.

 RED CROSS RESPONDING: With more than 500 trained American Red Cross staff on the ground—and many more en route from across the country—as well as truckloads of supplies positioned across Florida, the Red Cross is mobilizing a large-scale response to Hurricane Ian.